 While it may be challenging to find bleach right now, it should be on store shelves sooner than disinfectant surface cleaners or hand sanitizer will be, says the CDC.
 At the time of writing this, I was able to find bleach on Amazon and on thrivemarket.com (but you need to pay $9.95 a month as a membership fee to shop here).
 There are also companies like Force of Nature that have cleaning solution kits which they say are as effective as bleach but less harmful to inhale and touch.

 You may have heard vinegar can be used for cleaning and disinfecting.
 While it does kill some bacteria and viruses, it’s not on the EPA’s list of recommended disinfectants for COVID-19.

 As for hand sanitizer, it’s still missing from a lot of stores as well and this is because its supply is being prioritized for healthcare workers and first responders.
 There is one place to get it that we know of: Gifted By FreeFrom, a nonprofit that helps support entrepreneurial survivors of violence.
-As of writing this, their hand sanitizer trio for $30 was still available.

 The CDC doesn’t recommend trying to make your own hand sanitizer, so if you can’t find it in a store, stick with soap and water—aka, handwashing throughout the day, after you touch just about anything.